EricThomson/ctdai/docs/week2.md

 For example, if you ask a standard LLM, “Who won the World Cup?” it might reply based on 2021 or earlier knowledge.
 A RAG system, by contrast, can search a structured data source and provide current information.
 This makes RAG useful for question-answering systems, technical assistants, customer support tools, and more.

 ## Focus
 This week, we will focus on building a minimal working RAG pipeline that connects an LLM with a document-based knowledge store.
 While RAG systems can get very complex, we’ll focus on starting simple and understanding and implementing the core components of such pipelines.

-We’ll do this in **three tiers**:
+Our plan is to build things up in *three tiers*:

-### Tier 1: Minimal RAG Implementation from Scratch
+### Tier 1: Minimal Naive RAG Implementation

-Start with the absolute basics:
+Start with the absolute basics, implementing RAG from scratch:
 - Load 1–2 PDFs using `pypdf`
 - Extract full text
 - Perform basic keyword matching (e.g., `if query in doc`)
 - Pass matched content into the LLM via a simple prompt

-This tier emphasizes:
-- Core concept of RAG: retrieval-aided query generation
+Here we will emphasize:
+- The core concept of RAG: retrieving information from an external data store and injecting it into the model’s prompt to generate better answers.
+This works, but has limitations.
-- The limitations of naïve retrieval: inability to handle synonyms, large datasets, and more.
+- The limitations of naïve RAG include the retrieval step’s inability to handle synonyms, lack of scalability with larger datasets, and absence of filtering or ranking by relevance.

-### Tier 2: Semantic RAG
+### Tier 2: Basic Semantic RAG
 Address Tier 1 limitations by introducing:
 - Document chunking (e.g., with `RecursiveCharacterTextSplitter`)
 - Embedding chunks using OpenAI or Hugging Face models